DomVinyard/auth0-react-node-ts/README.md

 value: <your Auth0 Domain> (example: dom.eu.auth0.com)
 ```

 5. Now both your app and the API are configured to use Auth0.
 Finally we need to connect the app to the API.
-Back in your app repo, open your .env file and set `REACT_APP_API_URL` to your forked Replit URL (it will look something like `https://auth0-react-node-ts-server--your_username.repl.co`).
+Open your .env file and set `REACT_APP_API_URL` to your forked Replit URL (it will look something like `https://auth0-react-node-ts-server--your_username.repl.co`).

 That's it, the app and the API can now communicate securely.
 Start your Replit API and run `yarn start` in your app to start the demo.